ssardina-research/apparate-simulator/README.md

 #  APPARATE Path Planner Simulator and Visualization System

 This is a GUI simulator for running path-planning systems over [Moving-AI+](http://movingai.com/benchmarks/) maps.
-To connect pre-defined algorithms use [JPathPlan library](https://bitbucket.org/agtrmit/jpathplan) of path-planners; version 1.7 already included.

-The system is basically composed of two parts (inside package `au.rmit.agtgrp.apparate`):

-1. Package `gui` contains the actual simulator and GUI interface.
-2. Package `agents` contains one _dummy_ random agent.
-An agent returns the next action at every cycle.
-The idea is to build smarter new agent systems!
+It contains three packages:

+1. **jpathplan**: set of generic classes to define path planners.
+2. **gui**: all the classes to implement the simulation and visualization.
+3. **agents**: agents that can do actions in the map, by outputing one action per simulation cycle.
+Agents can use path-planners.

 **Have fun with it!**